WalterPaixaoCortes/data-repo/README.md

 The project is configured through the standard dbt files:
 - **dbt_project.yml**: Configuration file specifying the project settings such as model paths, data paths, log paths, and target paths.
 Look out for sections referring to deprecated keys (e.g., `source_paths` vs. `model_paths`).
-- Environment variables and profiles (typically defined in `profiles.yml`) are used to manage credentials and database connection details.
+- **profiles.yml**: A template is provided in the root directory.
+It uses environment variables to manage credentials and database connection details securely.
+You can use this as a base for your local configuration.

 ---